Guldasta

 .

-and the lyrics (penned by Manzoor Challa), with translation:
+The lyrics (penned by Manzoor Jhalla), with translation:

 —–